 The products aren’t available in Nebraska yet, but are being test-marketed in nearby Kansas (Marlboro and Skoal sticks) and Colorado (Camel products).
 The Camel products are even sold in a variety pack that includes the strips, orbs and sticks.

-A 2010 article in Pediatrics noted at least one case of a three year-old accidentally ingesting a dissolvable tobacco product.3
+A 2010 article in Pediatrics noted at least one case of a 3-year-old accidentally ingesting a dissolvable tobacco product.3

 The products are available in flavors, and as noted earlier can taste sweet.
 That’s alarming because flavors and sweetness often appeal to kids.

 Also, since some dissolvable tobacco products look like other products that children may eat, there’s a real danger that children may be accidently poisoned by their use.

 Dissolvable tobacco products are a concern due to their novelty, the misconception that they are harmless and the fact that they can be used discreetly.6

 No matter what shape or form it comes in, tobacco is tobacco.
 The nicotine in tobacco is what makes it so addictive and difficult to stop using.
 The best thing is to not start using tobacco in the first place, and if you do, to stop.
 The Nebraska Tobacco Quitline is available to help.